James Keating

 I held a part time position in a busy city center bar to finance my studies.
 Duties aside from general bar operations included managing teams of up to 10 staff, ensuring the safety of patrons, coordinating with contractors (for example door security) and maintaining the accounts at close of business.

-James Keating Skills
+James Keating education

-Frequently Asked Questions about James Keating
+Frequently asked questions about James Keating

 What company does James Keating work for?

-James Keating works for Hydrobiology
+James Keating works for Hydrobiology.

-What is James Keating's role at the current company?
+What is James Keating's role at Hydrobiology?

 What is James Keating's email address?